Grammar & Formatting

 When cross-referencing a learning path, use the formulation below.

-For more information, see the [LP Title Goes Here](link url) learning path.
+For more information, see the [LP Title](Link URL) learning path.

 Section

 When cross-referencing a section of the same document, include "section" outside the link.
-Do not include the number of the section (because that is too difficult to maintain).
+Do not include the section number because numbers change and become hard to maintain in cross-references.
 You can also include "above" or "below" to help orient the reader in the document.

 For details, see the Installing the Widget section below.

-When cross-referencing a section of another document, add the link to the section name and include the italicized name of the full document you are linking to.
-Do not add the section number (because it may change, so it is difficult to maintain in cross-references).
+When cross-referencing a section of another document, add the link to the section name and include the italicized name of the document you are linking to.
+Do not include the section number.

 You can download it for free at Tortoise SVN (choose version 1.6).